A collection of resources and wisdom that linggrads wish they’d known about earlier, and are passing on to you!

 - The Counseling Center also has a light therapy room for Seasonal Affective Disorder.

-- Mental Health @ Hall Health
+- Mental Health In UW's Hall Health.

 - You can find information about getting support if you've been sexually assaulted here.